Belgian Fitness Model Savannah Prez Exposes Perky Derriere In Progress Pictures

 On Wednesday, Belgian fitness model Savannah Prez provided her 643,000 Instagram followers with some fitness inspiration by sharing progress pictures, taken three years apart.

-In the most recent picture, the fitness trainer is seen taking a mirror selfie in front of a white wall.
-Savannah flaunted her fabulous figure in a black sports bra and a pair of thong underwear.
+In her most recent picture, the fitness trainer is seen taking a mirror selfie in front of a white wall.
+Savannah flaunted her fabulous figure in a black sports bra and thong underwear.
 She turned away from the camera, flaunting her perky derriere.
-She accessorized the look with white and silver tennis shoes.
+She accessorized the look with white-and-silver tennis shoes.
 For the photo, the brunette bombshell styled her highlighted hair in a deep side part.
 She enhanced her natural beauty by wearing minimal makeup, an application that included subtle contour and glowing highlighter.

-The following image, taken at a gym, shows Savannah sporting similar clothing and posing the same way.
-The main difference between the images is that her lean body was significantly less muscular.
-In addition, she opted for a full face of makeup and slicked back her hair in a ponytail for the picture.
+The following image, taken at a gym, shows Savannah sporting similar clothing while posing the same way.
+The main difference between the images is that her previous look was significantly less muscular.
+In addition, she opted for a full face of makeup and slicked back her hair in a ponytail for the second picture.

-In the caption, Savannah emphasized the importance of taking progression pictures.
+In the caption, Savannah emphasized the importance of taking progress pictures.
 She explained that, prior to snapping her recent mirror selfie, she was under the impression that her body looked relatively the same.
-The fitness model confided that she has gained approximately 20 pounds through vigorous training and is rather impressed with the results.
+The fitness model confided that she has gained approximately 20 pounds through vigorous training, and is rather impressed with the results.
 She proceeded to urge her female followers to not be afraid of gaining weight.
-She claimed that the best way to build muscle is to go on a caloric surplus diet.
+She claimed that the best way to build muscle is to go on a caloric-surplus diet.

 View this post on Instagram